Saamstep/modmail/README.md

 2. Run `pm2 start index.js --name "ModMail` The name `ModMail` can be whatever you want.
 It is just easy to remember.
 3. Access the logs of your bot with `pm2 logs ModMail`
 4. Read more pm2 commands here.

+## 4.4 Repl.it Hosting
+Using the deploy button at the top of this repository is an option for hosting.
+However, make sure to [store your secrets safely](https://docs.repl.it/repls/secret-keys).
+It is **required** to at least store your Discord Bot token this way to keep it safe from attackers.